boxfish-studio/cookie-manager/README.md

 `title`: The title of the popup.
 Default value: "Cookie Preferences".

-`body`: The body of the popup.
-Default value: "For an optimal website experience, we use cookies and similar technologies to show personalized content, offer features and collect statistics.
-Clicking on "Accept" allows us to process this data and share it with third parties according to our privacy policy.
-You can view and change the current settings at any time.".
+`body`: By using this site, you agree with our use of cookies.".

 `policyText`: Text that links to Privacy Policy.
-Default value: "Read our cookie policy".
+Default value: "Read our Cookie Policy".

 `policyUrl`: Privacy Policy url.
 Default value: "https://iota.org/privacy-policy".